haz/IPPC2023/call_email.md

   https://ataitler.github.io/IPPC2023/

 which includes a description of the RDDL modeling language as well as the Python RDDLGym interface and quick install instructions for running the existing sample domains covering
-* aerial drone control,
+* Aerial drone control,
 * Mars Rover trajectory and sensor planning,
-* two-sided recommender systems, and
+* Two-sided recommender systems,
-* power systems generation.
+* Power systems generation, and
+* Classical control.

 If you have any questions about the competition or participation, please do not hesitate to reach out to us.